 Wisdom teeth are one of the biggest mysteries of the mouth.
 Why?
 Because we don’t know exactly when and how they’re going to grace us with their presence.
+Every person has a different experience with wisdom teeth and there aren’t any hard or fast rules to when or how they’ll come in.
+Some people don’t even have wisdom teeth!
 Knowing what to expect and what to look for can help you avoid pain, problems and expensive procedures.

 How to Tell If It’s Wisdom Teeth Coming In (Or Something Else)